Peter Wingrove Peter Wingrove @SmartAsDaddy

 The UK screens routinely for breast cancer, bowel cancer, and cervical cancer.
 Women receive letters.
 Men receive nothing.

-The TRANSFORM trial is currently testing whether combining PSA with MRI could provide a safe, accurate foundation for national screening.
+The TRANSFORM trial is testing whether combining PSA with MRI could provide a safe, accurate foundation for national screening.
 The evidence is being built.
-The political will needs to follow.
+The ministerial decision has been made.
+It can be revisited when the evidence demands it.

 I’m campaigning for a UK Parliament petition that calls for a national prostate cancer screening programme.
 Sign it.
 Share it.
 Tell every man you know it exists.

-The TRANSFORM Trial: A major UK research programme testing PSA + MRI for better screening.
-If successful, it could provide the evidence base for a full national programme.
-In the meantime, men aged 45+ can request a PSA test from their GP — but most don’t know this.
+The TRANSFORM Trial: A major UK research programme testing PSA + MRI for more accurate, less harmful screening.
+Following the June 2026 ministerial decision, the Government committed £20 million to prostate cancer research — including expanding TRANSFORM.
+In the meantime, men aged 45+ can request a PSA test from their GP without symptoms — but most don’t know this.

 Sign the Petition